 Today's Home Office media coverage includes reporting on the government's proposals on the rights of EU citizens following Brexit and social media companies coming together to create a forum to counter terrorism.

 Facebook, Microsoft, Twitter and YouTube have announced the formation of the Global Internet Forum to Counter Terrorism.
 The announcement was made in blogs published on their websites.
 The Home Secretary has welcomed the news.

-This fact sheet aims to clarify some of the key information around what permanent residence documentation is.
+This fact sheet aims to set out some of the key information in the EU citizens’ policy paper, published today.